 How assets are used to create ads

 By choosing to promote your app with Google, you understand that your app may show in any of these ad formats and across any of these networks.
-App campaigns respect your account settings regarding any exclusions you’ve set for webpages and apps.
-Learn about how you can exclude webpages and apps.
+App campaigns respect your account settings, regarding any exclusions that you’ve set for web pages and apps.
+Learn about how you can exclude web pages and apps.

-- Your ads will not be translated.
+- Your ads won't be translated.
 Make sure that your language targeting matches the language used in your ads.

-- Because all of the ads in a App campaign are generated by Google Ads, you won't be able to see how each one is performing.
-Your ad metrics and performance will appear in the table on "Campaigns" page.
+- Because all of the ads in an App campaign are generated by Google Ads, you won't be able to see how each one is performing.
+Your ad metrics and performance will appear in the table on 'Campaigns' page

 - You don't need to create ad groups because your entire campaign is considered an ad group.

-- Make sure to create separate App campaigns for each app you're promoting.
+- Make sure that you create separate App campaigns for each app that you're promoting.